kissmetrics/km-support/_posts/2013-09-14-recording-your-first-js-event.md

 See two examples at <https://gist.github.com/eskfung/6767787>, which is taken from the page source of the page you're currently reading.

+<a name="testing-installation"></a>
+# Testing Your Installation

+There are a couple of ways to test that you did this correctly - using the Live tab in our app, or if you're more technical, using your browser's developer tools.
+See our guide on [Testing: How to Verify KISSmetrics Is Working][testing]

 ## Exercise (`record` with the API)

 Practice creating events for visits to important pages, like a signup page or a subscribe page.